 - Be informative

 Step 3: Set Your Twitter Objectives

 Before you get too deep into Twitter, take a minute and think about your Twitter objectives.
 Social media should be an important part of your overall content marketing plan, so you want to have a solid strategy for how you are going to use Twitter to promote and distribute your content, as well as drive traffic to your business, increase engagement, and build up your authority.

 You want to ensure that you’re setting the stage to see a nice return on investment when it comes to the time you put into Twitter.

 Now, one thing to keep in mind is that your objectives are going to be different based on the type of business you have and the types of customers you serve.
 We’ll look at each.

 Business to Business

 For a business to business (B2B) brand, customers are going to be other brands.
-So some key objections are going to center around things like growing authority in a particular niche or industry as well as driving traffic to your site.
+So some key objectives are going to center around things like growing authority in a particular niche or industry as well as driving traffic to your site.